 You may also mine out exposed minerals, and smelt any ores found to use as you see fit.

 It is permissible to place dirt, stone, wood and other blocks to repair damaged floors or walls with the same kind of material.
 You may also build emergency barricades, and you may build bridges in situations such as crossing lava or chasms if it suits your style, but you may not build steps or towers to climb over fences, walls or other obstacles.

-You may not craft items which you have not found yet.
-So, even if you find 2 bars of iron, you may not craft an iron sword until you find one first.
-Likewise for armor and diamond gear.
+You may not craft items until after you find the recipes or schematics for that item (or the item itself in early versions of the map).
+So, even if you find 2 bars of iron, you may not craft an iron sword until you find the schematics for an iron sword.
+Likewise for armor, diamond gear, potions, and other things.
 It is possible to find or buy everything you need and never have to craft anything, but you will have to search!
 You will need at least some of the iron you find to buy things with anyway.
 Additional items may be crafted for extra players as well.

 If you die in Criswelvania, you will spawn at your starting location outside the forest.
 You may want to leave some items stashed behind you in case you need to craft or purchase replacements for any lost gear.

 There are a few usable beds around, you may use these to advance your spawn position.

 There is a marked path to every important location, and clear boundaries to the distinct regions in the map.
 Try to stay within these boundaries to avoid getting lost or breaking the game.
 Anywhere you see pavestones or stairs is fair game for exploration.
 If you get out of sight of civilization, you are getting yourself lost.